-A favorite campsite near the Independence Crossing, a famous ford where pioneer wagons forded the Big Blue River, Alcove Spring originates in an unusual rock formation and falls over a rock ledge into a pool below.
-Here, over the years, emigrants carved their names in the rocks surrounding the spring, and many of these carvings are still visible.
+A favorite campsite near the Independence Crossing, a famous ford where pioneer wagons forded the Big Blue River, Alcove Spring originates in an unusual rock formation.
+It falls over a rock ledge into a pool below.
+Over the years, emigrants carved their names in the spring’s rocks, and many of these carvings are still visible.

-This area was well-known to early day traders and mountain men as well as to later travelers to the Far West.
-John C. Fremont and his 1842 exploring expedition camped at Alcove Spring and Marcus Whitman led a thousand emigrants to Oregon who stopped at the Spring in 1843.
-Utah bound Mormons and California bound gold seekers followed, including the Donner Party, most of whom later froze or starved in the Sierras.
+This area was well-known to early-day traders, mountain men, and later travelers to the Far West.
+John C. Fremont and his 1842 exploring expedition camped at Alcove Spring, and Marcus Whitman led a thousand emigrants to Oregon who stopped at the Spring in 1843.
+Utah-bound Mormons and California-bound gold-seekers followed, including the Donner Party, most of whom later froze or starved in the Sierras.
 One member of the Donner Party — Sarah Keys, Margaret Reed’s mother — died here of consumption while the party was waiting for the river to fall enough to cross.
 She was buried somewhere in the area.

 “We found a large spring of water, as cold and pure as if it had just been melted from ice.
 It gushed from a ledge of rocks, which composes the bank of the stream and falling some ten feet, its waters are received into a basin… A shelving rock projects over this basin, from which falls a beautiful cascade of water, some ten or twelve feet.
 The whole is buried in a variety of shrubbery of the richest verdure… Altogether it is one of the most romantic spots I ever saw… We named this the ‘Alcove Spring’, and future travelers will find the name graven on the rocks and on the trunks of the trees surrounding it.”